espenurheim/FormerMSc/README.md

 * **PPO:** `PPO_classes.py`, `PPO_train.py`, `PPO.ipynb`

 ### Results
-The `results` folder has all CSV results, figures, and plotting functions.
+The `results` folder has all results obtained stored in CSVs, pickled files, etc. It also has the pdf figures, and plotting functions.

 ### Search
 The `search` folder has all code relevant to the implementation and use of MCTS and beam search.